jintell/spring-cloud-function/README.md

 `./gradlew clean build -x test`

 2. Deploy to AWS console. you can copy the built artifact or you can deploy it using the serverless tool.
-This is out of scope of the demo.
+This is out of scope of this demo.
 You can learn more [here](https://www.serverless.com/framework/docs/getting-started)

 The artifact to deploy is [functions-1-SNAPSHOT-aws.jar]()

 ### Note
-From experience playing around this, It is the specific cloud provider adapter [spring-cloud-function-adapter-aws]() that you need to add to your dependencies, and comment out the spring boot web or webflux starter dependency [spring-cloud-starter-function-webflux]().
+From experience playing around this, Just add the specific cloud provider adapter [spring-cloud-function-adapter-aws]() that you need to your dependencies, and comment out or remove the spring boot web or webflux starter dependency [spring-cloud-starter-function-webflux]().
-It will still work on your preferred cloud function provider, only it will affect the your final shaded jar file size.
+If you don't, it will still work with your preferred cloud function provider, only it will affect the your final shaded jar file size that is created.

 You may want to see the build.gradle file for this project.